hershyz/interview-questions/README.md

 Given an array, rearrange the numbers so that it forms the greatest number (returned as a string).

 <strong>Apple Substring List Question</strong>
-Given a string s and a string t, return a list of size k sorted from lowest to highest string length with substrings from s that contain all the characters in t.
+Given a string s and a string t, return a list of maximum size k sorted from lowest to highest string lengthwith substrings from s that contain all the characters in t.
 </pre>